Larry Silverstein: Other projects

 While Silverstein is most famous for his involvement at the World Trade Center, his holdings include many other buildings in New York City, including 1177 Avenue of the Americas, 529 Fifth Avenue, and 570 Seventh Avenue.

 Among his residential projects is an extensive complex that takes up the entire block between 42nd and 41st Street and between 11th and 12th Avenue in the Hell's Kitchen neighborhood.
 Projects on the block include One River Place which opened in 2001.
 In May 2009, the twin-towered Silver Towers opened.
 At 60 stories, it is the tallest rental building in New York.

 Silverstein was also involved as a developer of the Ronald Reagan Building in Washington, D.C., which is home to the Woodrow Wilson Center.

 In November 2006, Silverstein agreed to buy the building at 99 Church Street from Moody's for $170 million.
 Moody's moved its headquarters two blocks west into Silverstein's rebuilt 7 World Trade Center in 2007.
 The old building at 99 Church Street (between Barclay Street and Park Place, behind the Woolworth Building) was promptly razed to make way for Silverstein's new project on the site.
 The 2008 plan proposed a 68-story, 912-foot tower, composed of a Four Seasons Hotel on the first 22 stories, and condominiums in the upper two-thirds.
 However, due to lack of financing, the project was on hold until 2013, and completed in 2016.
 The building, the tallest residential tower downtown, designed by Robert A. M. Stern and marketed as 30 Park Place, officially opened on October 5, 2016.
 Silverstein bought a $34 million penthouse on the 80th floor of the building, which overlooks the World Trade Center complex.
 He sold his previous apartment, custom designed by James Stewart Polshek at 500 Park Avenue, in January 2019.

 One West End, a 42-story, 246-unit condominium tower designed by Pelli Clarke Pelli, opened in 2017.
 It was the first of five towers to open at the new Riverside Center megadevelopment on Manhattan's far West Side, which Silverstein developed in partnership with the Elad Group.

 In 1989, Silverstein proposed to members of the Israeli government that a free trade zone should be created within the Negev region of Israel.
 The project ultimately failed, but enjoyed popular support among leading Israeli political figures.

+In 2020, Silverstein Properties acquired the U.S. Bank Tower in downtown Los Angeles for about $430 million.